MarkPearlCoZa/Blog_General/_posts/2018-07-23-Getting-your-team-to-agree-on-a-way-forward-with-Gradients-of-Agreement.md

 Looking back at how we were handling the approval process I believe I was treating it all wrong.
 I was seeing the "do you want to bring this person into the team" as a "yes/no" answer when in actual fact it wasn't as clean cut as that.

 Post being in the team I've come across a book called the "[Facilitator's Guide to Participatory Decision Making](http://blog.markpearl.co.za/Facilitators-Guide-to-Participatory-Decision-Making)" which has introduced me to several powerful tools for participatory decision making.
-One of these tools I believe would have solved my dilemma on getting a yes/no from my team on these critical team decisions---it's called the "Gradient's of Agreement" chart.
+One of these tools I believe would have solved my dilemma of getting a yes/no from my team on these critical team decisions---it's called the "Gradient's of Agreement" chart.

 <img class="img-responsive" alt="Gradients of Agreement" src="{{ site.url }}/assets/images/Gradients-of-Agreement.png">